emmaewade/pangenome-workflow/README.md

 **roary_command** : command fed to roary. example: *'-r -p 30 -e --mafft -i 80 -cd 80 -f'*

-Arguments can be adjusted in the configuration file **config/config.yaml** under *config:* and the workflow ran by
+Arguments and wanted cores can be adjusted in the configuration file **config/config.yaml** under *config:* and the workflow ran by

 ```
 snakemake --profile config/